 If your school shut down during the year and didn’t send a Form 1098-T, you can still claim qualified educational expenses.
 To do this, you must have good records to prove that you or your child meet all eligibility requirements for education credits and expenses, and the student was in fact enrolled in the school prior to its closing.
 You must have evidence that tuition and expenses were paid to the school.
 It’s possible that the IRS will contact you if you claim the credit without a Form 1098-T. You shouldn’t have a problem if your records verify all of the qualifications for the IRS.

 Educational institutions usually send Form 1098-T, a tuition statement, to the student and also a copy to the IRS.
-If you were supposed to receive a Form 1098-T for 2017, you should have received it by early February, 2018.
-If you haven’t received the form, contact the school to find out if there is a problem.
+If you are supposed to receive a Form 1098-T for 2018, you should receive it by early February 2019.
+If you don't received the form, contact the school to find out if there is a problem.
 You’ll find information about your qualified educational expenses in box 1 on the form.
-Box 2 includes the amounts billed for qualified tuition and related expenses which is filled out by the filer, however beginning in 2018, box 2 is greyed-out to prevent miscalculations.
+Box 2 used to include the amounts billed for qualified tuition and related expenses which is filled out by the filer; however, beginning in 2018, box 2 is greyed-out to prevent miscalculations.
 Other data you’ll see on the form includes the amounts of scholarships, grants and any adjustments to prior year grants or scholarships.
 Form 1098-T includes the name, address and contact information of the higher educational institution you attended.

 The actual education credit is claimed on either Form 1040 or 1040A when you file federal income tax.
 If filing Form 1040, fill in the education credit information on line 50.
 If you’re using Form 1040A, the information goes on line 33.